mihkeltiks/BENCH_CHALLENGE_T7/README.md

 cd ../../
 ```

-Then the repo can be used currently like so:
+Then the repo can be used currently for example like so:

 ```
 cd src
 python cli.py
+> start monitors
 > start vllm
-> check vllm # NOTE read below
-> start monitors
 > check monitors
+> check vllm
 > bench vllm
 ```

 `start` commands launch Slurm scripts that can be found in the directory `batch_scripts`.

-The line `check vllm` updates the prometheus configuration yaml with the IP of the vLLM master node.
-This should be done before starting the monitors so that the results from the vLLM benchmark can be visualized. `check monitors` will print the necessary tunnels that need to be opened so that Grafana and Prometheus can be openend in localhost.
+`check` commands poll the slurm queue and log files to determine whether they are ready and to The line `check vllm` updates the prometheus configuration yaml with the IP of the vLLM master node and issues a reload command so that prometheus starts scraping the correct node for metrics. `check monitors` will print the necessary tunnels that need to be opened so that Grafana and Prometheus can be openend in localhost.
 The Grafana-Prometheus connection can be configured as described [here](https://docs.vllm.ai/en/v0.7.2/getting_started/examples/prometheus_grafana.html).

 To view the logs of the servers, use `logs` followed by the service name, e.g., `logs vllm` or `logs lustre`.
 For Lustre, the user is prompted to scroll through previously completed benchmark runs as well as the currently running one for fine grained access.